AdobeDocs/experience-manager-learn.pt-BR/help/cloud-service/developing/basics/osgi-configurations.md

 # Configurações do OSGi

-Explore como definir e implantar a configuração OSGi no AEM as a Cloud Service.
+Saiba como definir e implantar a configuração OSGi no AEM as a Cloud Service.

 >[!VIDEO](https://video.tv.adobe.com/v/330559?quality=12&learn=on)